goku007xx/main_ctf_rev/README.md

 # main_ctf_rev
-Solution scripts for "strings" and "c_maths"
+Solution scripts and source code for "strings" and "c_maths"